Mike Armstrong (baseball)

-Michael Dennis Armstrong (born March 7, 1954) is a former Major League Baseball pitcher who played from 1980 to 1987, mainly as a relief pitcher.
+Michael Dennis Armstrong (born March 7, 1954) is an American former Major League Baseball pitcher who played from 1980 to 1987, mainly as a relief pitcher.
 He played college baseball for the University of Miami.

 Career

 Armstrong originally was drafted by the Cleveland Indians in the ninth round of the 1972 draft, but did not sign.
 He was then drafted by the Cincinnati Reds in the first round (24th overall) of the 1974 amateur draft.
 While still in the minors, Armstrong was traded to the San Diego Padres in 1979.
 He made appearances in the majors with the Padres in 1980 and 1981, but mainly played in the minor leagues.
 Prior to the start of the 1982 season, Armstrong was purchased by the Kansas City Royals.
 There, Armstrong pitched regularly, with over 100 innings in his two years with the team and had an earned run average under 4.00.